rupeshtiwari/rupeshtiwari.github.io/_pages/about.md

   - Please subscribe to [All Access Membership Elite](www.fullstackmaster.net/elite) to get everything from PRO plan.
 Additionally you will get access to monthly live Q&A video call with Rupesh and ask doubts and get more tips and tricks.

 {: .notice--warning}
-Your bright future is waiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.
+Your bright future is awaiting for you so visit today [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board on your dream software company as a new **Software Developer, Architect or Lead Engineer** role.

 ## My Open Source Contributions